neet/masto.js/README.md

 console.log(status.url);
 ```

 Finally, run the program with the following command.
-Replace `{URL}` to your instance's URL such as `https://mastodon.social`, and `{TOKEN}` to your access token that you obtained in the previous section.
+Replace `{URL}` with your instance's URL such as `https://mastodon.social`, and `{TOKEN}` to your access token that you obtained in the previous section.

 ```
 URL={URL} TOKEN={TOKEN} node ./index.js